 We recognize that our business itself is at the core of sustainable management, and we strive to enhance advanced measurement technologies that visualize invisible gases.
 Through the provision of products and services, we help to create a safe, secure, and eco-friendly environment.
 In order to develop our business sustainably, which is at the heart of our sustainability management, it is important for us to hone our ability to provide all services related to gas detection and alarm equipment in a consistent manner.
+To achieve this, we must establish a personnel policy that ensures the department, the Company has multiple working groups that are actively addressing sustainability issues.
+These groups regularly discuss and report on various aspects, including the assessment and management of sustainability-related risks and opportunities, setting indicators and targets, implementing initiatives, and identifying and evaluating risks associated with sustainability issues.
+Our goal is to contribute to the improvement of corporate value and the development of a sustainability organization, including the launch of a dedicated team, in order to enhance our sustainability framework and continue our initiatives to address sustainability issues.

-To achieve this, we must establish a personnel policy that ensures the recruitment and development of diverse talent across a wide range of job categories, from sales to research, development, and quality management.
+recruitment and development of diverse talent across a wide range of job categories, from sales to research, development, and quality management.
 Additionally, we need to establish mechanisms, such as systems that fairly evaluate and compensate people who take on new challenges.